 - Check the UV Index for the Day!
 Learn to plan around the sun on extra hot days and try to limit your skin exposure during peak sunlight hours.

 - Stay Clothed!
 As tempting as it can be, it's important to keep your clothes on if you're going to be out in the sun for extended periods of time, especially during peak hours.
 Wear layers to help keep you cool, yet protected.

 - Reapply!
 Reapply!
 Reapply!
-Get in the habit of reapplying your sunscreen every few hours, and immediately after being exposed to water, to ensure adequate protection if you are going to be out all day.
+Get in the habit of reapplying your nontoxic sunscreen every few hours—and immediately after being exposed to water—to ensure adequate protection if you are going to be out all day.

 - Water-Resistant is Your Friend!
-Always opt for a water-resistant sunscreen to help protect you while you're in the water.
-Natural sunscreens with beeswax (or candelilla wax if you're vegan) should do the trick ;)
+Always opt for a water-resistant nontoxic sunscreen to help protect you while you're in the water.
+Natural sunscreens with beeswax (or candelilla wax if you're vegan) will do the trick.

 - Be Mindful of Our Oceans.
 Many common sunscreen ingredients are not only toxic to humans, but they are also harmful to our oceans, the reefs, and marine life.
 Look for the reef-friendly labels now present on many sunscreens and non-nano zinc oxide, which is the most reef-friendly sunscreen option available in the US.

 Want to make your own safe sunscreen?!
 Here's our go-to recipe :) I recommend reapplying every 4 hours if prolonged duration in the sun, and/or after swimming.
 This recipe is safe for babies and children too.
 It's highly-moisturizing so feel free to use in place of your daily cream or lotion.
 We have been using this recipe in my family for years and have yet to burn.
 Tip: If you want something lighter for your face, simply remove the Shea butter.